KLM’s experience at Happy Labs

-Welcome to Happy Stories!
-Every week we’ll keep you up-to-date on the latest developments in the area of UX research and testing of digital applications.
-Tests ensure happy users and that makes us happy.
-Hence the name: Happy Stories.
 Besides making use of a Happy Lab, where you can conduct the user test yourself or let us test for you with Happy Test, you can also make use of the Happy Coach.
 With the Happy Coach you are performing the user test yourself, but you are getting help from a coach who guides you throughout the process.
 The Happy Coach also gives you tips and tricks, which you can use with your next user test.
-In Happy Stories #19 we show how KLM experienced the Happy Coach!
+In this Happy Story we show how KLM experienced the Happy Coach!

 What kind of experience did KLM already had with user testing?

 At KLM user testing is an essential part of the delivery process, so we already have quite some experience with user testing.
 For example, we have set up a process of performing regular guerrilla testing in departing gates or lounge area of Schiphol Airport.
 And now we are exploring how we can expand and combine different testing options to also integrate it better into the delivery process.

 Why did KLM chose the Happy Coach option?